 Matthew 25:35–40 || Romans 12:9-13 || 1 Peter 4:9-11 || Hebrews 13:2

 The Church At Network began as a common contemporary church group.
 In late 2016, as we entered into a season of gathering weekly with multiple small established churches & groups on Sundays and having talks of mergers / partnerships, it became clear that God was calling us to something different and we were challenged in a whole new way.
 Our conversation changed direction and picked up steam as we looked again very closely at the early Church in the book of Acts, were inspired and challenged by works including Francis Chan's Letters To the Church, and realized that God was moving in similar ways with other groups in our city and beyond.
 God was pointing us toward something specific.
 We were affirmed in scripture that:

 - We (believers in Christ) make up the Church.
-'Church' is not - and biblically, cannot be - a building, service, or time-frame.
+'Church' is not a building, service, or time-frame.
 We as believers make up the temple of God, each with the Holy Spirit dwelling in us (1 Cor.
 6:19).
-Our identity as the Church cannot be limited to Sundays or separated from the rest of the 164-some-odd hours of our week!
+Our identity as the Church cannot be limited to Sundays or the 2 - 5 hours we might spend doing 'church things' any given week!
 What we are doing every minute of our lives, the Church is doing - because we are the Church.